railsuser2014/openobject-doc-book-en/0/index.rst

 Part Six, :ref:`part-trade`, deals with Purchasing and Selling goods and services.

-Part Seven, :ref:`part-qual`, is focused on the Process description and Documentation handling that Open ERP manages.
+Part Seven, :ref:`part-qual`, is focused on the Process description and Documentation handling that OpenERP manages.

-Finally Part Eight, :ref:`part-config`, structured in two chapters, explains first how to administer and configure Open ERP then provides a methodology for implementing Open ERP in the enterprise.
+Finally Part Eight, :ref:`part-config`, structured in two chapters, explains first how to administer and configure Open ERP then provides a methodology for implementing OpenERP in the enterprise.

 	.. note::  *About the authors*